dardevelin/dbsglinked/README.md

 	data, is the node data to be processed/analised param is so the user can carry any data into the function needed for whatever the process is.
+	if action is NULL, the function fails and returns NULL;

 #### libglinked_node_t * libglinked_find_node(libglinked_list_t * list, void * key, bool (*cmp)(void * , void * ));
         This function receives a list where it uses cmp function to determine